+3. Divide the expected deaths into the number of observed deaths to obtain the SMR for each city.

 A SMR value of 1 indicates that the city is experiencing the same age-specific mortality as the standard population.

 Survival analysis: records the time to an event according to categories of a predictor variable, such as exposure to a risk factor or receipt of a treatment.
 For example, how long do people manage to live independently in the community following a diagnosis of cognitive impairment, according to the level of their cognitive impairment?
-The analysis produces graphs that begin at 100% and show lines sloping downward across time, representing the fraction of each diagnostic category still living in the community after set time intervals.
+The analysis produces graphs called survival curves that begin at 100% and show lines sloping downward across time, (here, for example, representing the fraction of each diagnostic category still living in the community after set time intervals).

 Where a study compares survival following an experimental therapy, survival analysis can illustrate the pattern of prognosis over time in the experimental and control groups (represented by two survival curves) and statistical methods such as the Cox Proportional Hazards model can be used to calculate the significance of the effect of the intervention (or of any other influence).

 Life tables: A life table typically shows the probability of dying across different age groups.
 From the incidence proportions the table shows the survival probability for each age-group, and in a final column, the cumulative survival probability across age groups; this can be graphed.

 Morbidity and mortality are central to the work of a physician, but measurements based on these are limited: they only apply to people who are seriously ill; they say little about a person's actual level of function and they omit mention of positive aspects of health (such as a paraolympic athlete).

 These limitations led to the development of a range of subjective indicators of health which are termed "health measurement scales".
 These involve assembling indicators of health and applying a numerical judgment applied to quantify or "scale" these.